grafana/grafana-image-renderer/README.md

 ## Security

-You can restrict access to the rendering endpoint by specifying a secret token.
-The token should be configured in the Grafana configuration file and the renderer configuration file.
-This token is important when you run the plugin in remote rendering mode.
+Access to the rendering endpoints is restricted to requests providing an auth token.
+This token should be configured in the Grafana configuration file and the renderer configuration file.
+This token is important when you run the plugin in remote rendering mode to avoid unauthorized file disclosure (see [CVE-2022-31176](https://github.com/grafana/grafana-image-renderer/security/advisories/GHSA-2cfh-233g-m4c5)).

 See [Grafana Image Rendering documentation](https://grafana.com/docs/grafana/latest/image-rendering/#security) to configure this secret token.
+The default value `-` is configured on both Grafana and the image renderer when you get started but we strongly recommend you to update this to a more secure value.

 ## Configuration